Dantekk/Image-Captioning/README.md

 	tf.keras.layers.experimental.preprocessing.RandomRotation(factor=(-0.10, 0.10))
 ])
 ```
-You can customize your data augmentation by changing this code or disable this setting `TRAIN_SET_AUG = False` in `setting.py`.
+You can customize your data augmentation by changing this code or disable data augmentation setting `TRAIN_SET_AUG = False` in `setting.py`.
 ### My results
 This is results of my best training :
 ```